nowaalex/af-utils/website/src/content/reference/virtual-svelte/index.md

 ---
 title: "Module: @af-utils/virtual-svelte"
-description: Svelte stores and actions used to connect to VirtualScroller.
+description: Svelte runes and attachments used to connect to VirtualScroller.
 package: "@af-utils/virtual-svelte"
 symbol: ""
 kind: module